 (b) loses an electron

 1. As an atom expels a single electron, so the quantity of electron decreases by 1 but the nuclear charge does not change.
-Thus, the electron – electron repulsion decreases in an atom.
-So, there is increase in effective nuclear charge.
-Thus, there is decrease in a radius of an atom.
+Thus, the electron-electron repulsion decreases in an atom.
+So, there is an increase in the effective nuclear charge.
+Thus, there is a decrease in the radius of an atom.

-2. There is increase in size of an atom when it gains an electron.
-As it gains an electron than the quantity of an electrons raises by 1.
-Thus, the electron – electron repulsion increases in an atom.
-There is increase in effective nuclear charge as the quantity of proton remains unchanged.
-Thus, there is increase in a radius of an atom.
+2. There is an increase in the size of an atom when it gains an electron.
+As it gains an electron than the quantity of electrons raises by 1.
+Thus, the electron-electron repulsion increases in an atom.
+There is an increase in effective nuclear charge as the quantity of proton remains unchanged.
+Thus, there is an increase in the radius of an atom.

 Q-26) What are the major differences between metals and non-metals?

 |a||They can easily expel an electron||a||They cannot easily expel an electron.|

 |b||They cannot easily receive an electron.||b||They can easily receive an electron.|

 |c||They form ionic compounds.||c||They form covalent compounds.|